sayankaranuj/Shopping_Trend_Analysis/README.md

 Email: anujsayankar@gmail.com

 ## Acknowledgements
-Jay Rathod for guidance and support.
+P Raja for guidance and support.
 TechSaksham, Microsoft, and SAP for providing this learning opportunity.
 Open-source communities for tutorials and solutions.